ShuoYangRobotics/shuoyangrobotics.github.io/_pages/about.md

 ------------------
 I use numerical optimization methods to enable legged robots to achieve stable control performance and precise low-drift long term state estimation.
 A key insight driving my research is control and estimation have inherent connections.
 The fact that control and estimation are dual problems allows mathematical tools developed for one problem to be applied to the other, such as factor graph and constrained trajectory optimization.

 All of my research ideas must be proved by rigorous mathematical derivations or hardware experiments.
-All of my control and estimation software projects are opensourced on [Github](https://github.com/ShuoYangRobotics).
+All of my control and estimation software projects are open-sourced on [Github](https://github.com/ShuoYangRobotics).

 Robot Gallery